Nepali Army: US-Nepal military relations

 The US-Nepali military relationship focuses on support for democratic institutions, civilian control of the military, and the professional military ethic.
 Both countries have had extensive contact over the years.
 Nepali Army units have served with distinction alongside American forces in places such as Haiti, Iraq, and Somalia.

 US-Nepali military engagement continues today through the International Military Education and Training (IMET) program, Enhanced International Peacekeeping Capabilities (EIPC) program, Global Peace Operations Initiative (GPOI), and various conferences and seminars.
 The US military sends many Nepali Army officers to America to attend military schools, such as the Command and General Staff College and the US Army War College.
 The IMET budget for FY2001 was $220,000.

 The EIPC program is an inter-agency program between the US Department of Defense and US Department of State to increase the pool of international peacekeepers and to promote interoperability.
 Nepal received about $1.9 million in EIPC funding.

 The US Commander in Chief, Pacific Command (CINCPAC) coordinates military engagement with Nepal through the Office of Defense Cooperation (ODC).
 The ODC Nepal is located in the American Embassy in Kathmandu.

+India-Nepal military relations

+India has agreed to resume military aid to Nepal.
+The aid was in the pipeline before India imposed an embargo in February 2005 following the seizure of power by the then King Gyanendra.Since 1950, the Chief of the Army Staff of Nepal is also awarded the honorary Chief of the Army Staff of India and vice -versa in recognition of the mutual harmonious relationship between the two armies of different countries.

+China-Nepal military relations

+In 2009, People's Republic of China pledged military aid worth Rs100 million to Nepal.

 Units

-The first four army units are the Shreenath, Kali Baksh (Kalibox), Barda Bahadur, and Sabuj companies, founded in August 1762 by King Prithvi Narayan Shah with the Gurung, Magar, Chhetri and Thakuri clans, well before the unification of Nepal.
-The Purano Gorakh Company was founded in February 1763 and is the army's fifth oldest unit.
+The first four army units—Shreenath, Kali Buksh, Barda Bahadur, and Sabuj companies—were founded in August 1762 by King Prithvi Narayan Shah.
+These units were composed primarily of members from the dominant clans of the Gorkha Kingdom, such as Gurung, Magar, Chhetri, Bahun, and Thakuri, well before the Unification of Nepal.
+The Purano Gorakh Company, founded in February 1763, is the fifth-oldest unit of the Nepali Army.